Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

 ### Accessing events

-Events can be accessed using the `events` property of transaction objects.
+Events can be accessed using the `events` property of transaction objects:
-Transaction objects can be either obtained directly as a return value for function executions that specify `return_tx=True`:

 ```python
 from woke.testing import *